Ruichaochen/Spoti-WhatsApp-Integration/README.md

+# For St Andrews
+Programming languages used: Python
+Program Function: Program written using the Selenium library and the Spotify API to update my WhatsApp status to my Spotify listening status in real time.
+Selenium is used to create a headless chrome instance to interface the WhatsApp Web API.
+Scale of project: Functions - 4
+Lines: ~200
+OOP used - None
+Data structures - JSON/Dict & tuples

 # Spoti-WhatsApp-Integration
 Program with development starting at the end of Year 10 (Original file created 11 ‎June ‎2023) and the main bulk being done at the beginning of Year 11 (September/November 2023)
 The "whatsapp spotify presence.py" file is the original version of the program, which used Selenium's key and click sending functionality to emulate a user typing the status information.